intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 - The *compressed* format is used in hyperlinks (in the `href` attribute) and the *uncompressed* format is intended for use in display labels.

 - An `instant` represents a single point in time (a millisecond).
-As suchg there is no data aggregation for `instant`.
+As such there is no data aggregation for `instant`.

 - `second` and `minute` periods both include aggregates of any instants in which data was logged.